10 unmissable routes for hikes and walks in Ireland

 Best island hike

-The third highest sea cliffs in Europe, located right beside one of Ireland’s most beautiful beaches, on an island that’s accessible by car.
-How perfect can a hike sound?
+This hike route traverses the third highest sea cliffs in Europe, located right beside one of Ireland’s most beautiful beaches, on an island that’s accessible by car.
+You cannot find a more idyllic route in County Mayo.

-With cliffs three times bigger than the Cliffs of Moher, this hike is not to be missed if you’re traveling the west coast of Ireland.
-If the full hike is too long for you there’s a shorter one-hour-long round-trip hike up to a viewpoint looking down on Keem Bay.
-The views here are nothing short of spectacular.
+With cliffs three times bigger than those at Cliffs of Moher, this hike is a bucket-list activity while traveling the west coast of Ireland.
+If the full hike is too long, there’s a shorter one-hour-long round-trip hike up to a viewpoint looking down on Keem Bay.
+The views are nothing short of spectacular.

 If you’re looking for a unique hiking experience then plan to hike Croagh Patrick on Reek Sunday (the last Sunday in July), when thousands of pilgrims hike up to the summit to attend mass in honor of St Patrick – some will even hike barefoot as an act of penance.

-If a pilgrimage isn’t your scene, you can climb this spectacular mountain any other day of the year.
-The summit offers some of the most incredible views of Clew Bay, a natural ocean bay that contains 365 islands.
+If a pilgrimage isn’t your scene, climb this spectacular mountain any other day of the year.
+The summit offers some of the most incredible views of Clew Bay, a natural ocean bay containing 365 islands.

 One of Ireland’s most recognizable hikes, the Great Sugar Loaf gets its name from resembling a giant pile of sugar.
 This short walk includes a steep scramble to the summit that makes the panoramic views from the peak that little bit more rewarding.

 If you happen to hike the Great Sugar Loaf on an exceptionally clear day you can see all the way across the Irish Sea to Snowdonia in Wales.
-Pretty impressive for a mountain that stands at only 501m (1643ft) tall.
+It's pretty impressive for a mountain that stands at only 501m (1643ft) tall.

 Best hike to take it slow